ASFHyP3/hyp3-docs/docs/dems.md

 Users still have the option to use the legacy DEMs when processing RTC jobs [On Demand in Vertex](https://search.asf.alaska.edu/#/?topic=onDemand "Vertex On Demand Documentation" ){target=_blank} and when using the [API](https://hyp3-docs.asf.alaska.edu/using/api/ "https://hyp3-docs.asf.alaska.edu/using/api" ){target=_blank} or [SDK](https://hyp3-docs.asf.alaska.edu/using/sdk/ "https://hyp3-docs.asf.alaska.edu/using/sdk" ){target=_blank}, but we recommend using the Copernicus DEM whenever possible.

-!!! important "Deprecation of Legacy DEMs for RTC Processing"
+!!! tip "Deprecation of Legacy DEMs for RTC Processing"

     We are considering eliminating the option to use our legacy DEM dataset (NED/SRTM) as a HyP3 processing option for RTC.
 We would value your feedback as we decide if we will make this change.
 How would you be impacted if the NED/SRTM DEM option was no longer available?
 Would it affect your current workflows?